A Small Gain Analysis of Single Timescale Actor Critic: Introduction

 More recently, \cite{xu2020improving} was the first paper to attain a sample complexity $O(\epsilon^{-2})$.
 The algorithm used many critic steps per actor step.
 To explain the meaning of this result, note first that $O(\epsilon^{-2})$ is the rate one would obtain from gradient descent on a nonconvex function with noisy gradient evaluations.
-Thus if we did infinitely many critic steps per actor step, and then performed a standard SGD analysis, we would immediately obtain an $O(\epsilon^{-2})$ rate.
+Thus if we did infinitely many critic steps per actor step, and then performed a standard Stochastic Gradient Descent (SGD) analysis, we would immediately obtain an $O(\epsilon^{-2})$ rate.
 The work \cite{xu2020improving} attains the same decay rate with $\epsilon$, but with finitely many critic steps per actor step.
 We note that the interpretation of some of the results in \cite{xu2020improving} was questioned in~\cite{khodadadian2021finite} (see Appendix C of that paper), but the critiques do not seem to apply to the actor-critic sample complexity we are discussing here.

 While writing this paper, we found the work \cite{chen2021closing} which is very closely related to the present paper: \cite{chen2021closing} gives an analysis of single timescale actor-critic with $O(\epsilon^{-2})$ sample complexity.
-For \cite{xu2020improving} and \cite{chen2021closing}, we also describe scaling with the condition number of the critic, to be formally defined in the main body of the paper, and which we denote by $\mu$.
+As far as we are aware, \cite{xu2020improving} and \cite{chen2021closing} are the only two papers to attain an $O(\epsilon^{-2})$ sample complexity for actor-critic; for these papers, we will thus also describe scaling with the condition number of the critic, to be formally defined in the main body of the paper, and which we denote by $\mu$.
 In terms of both $\epsilon$ and $\mu$ (and treating the remaining variables as constants), the scaling in \cite{xu2020improving} is $O \left(\mu^{-3} \epsilon^{-2}\right)$.
 The scaling in \cite{chen2021closing} is a little worse at $O \left(\mu^{-4} \epsilon^{-2}\right)$.

 Other related work considered algorithms building on the actor-critic framework.
 For example, the paper~\cite{hong2020two} considered a two-time scale version of the ``natural'' actor-critic method, where additional entropy regularizations are added to the update.
 Applied to a linearized version of the actor-critic objective, this gave an $O(\epsilon^{-4})$ sample complexity until that linearized objective is within $\epsilon$ of its optimal value.
 The paper~\cite{barakat2021analysis} considers a variation on actor critic by introducing a target update, with the result being three different time scales for updates.
 The final sample complexity is $O(\epsilon^{-3})$.
 A similar sample complexity was given in the off-policy setting in~\cite{khodadadian2021finite}.
 We also mention \cite{qiu2021finite}, which gave an iteration complexity analysis of actor-critic assuming the critic computes an approximation to the correct values per each actor step.